 FOR IMMEDIATE RELEASE

-Eligible organizations include local educational agencies, community-based organizations or faith-based organizations, volunteer literacy organizations, institutions of higher education, public or private nonprofit agencies, libraries, public housing authorities, and nonprofit institutions that are not described above and have the ability to provide adult education and literacy activities to eligible individuals.
-Consortia or coalitions of the agencies, organizations, institutions, libraries, or authorities described above, and partnerships between an employer and an entity described above, are also welcome to apply.
+Potential providers include local educational agencies; community-based organizations or faith-based organizations; volunteer literacy organizations; institutions of higher education; public or private nonprofit agencies; libraries; public housing authorities; nonprofit institutions that are not described above and have the ability to provide adult education and literacy activities to eligible individuals; consortia or coalitions of the agencies, organizations, institutions, libraries, or authorities described above; and partnerships between an employer and an entity described above.

-Interested applicants are asked, but not required, to file a letter of intent to apply by December 30, 2016 at 5:00pm.
-The request for proposals will be released in January and due March 15, 2017.
+Interested applicants are asked, but not required, to submit a letter of intent to apply by Jan.
+31, 2020.
+The request for proposals will be released Jan.
+10, 2020 and due March 13, 2020.

 About the Kansas Board of Regents:

 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).
 In addition, the Board administers the state’s student financial aid, adult education, high school equivalency, and career and technical education programs.
 Private proprietary schools and out-of-state institutions are authorized by the Kansas Board of Regents to operate in Kansas.